2024-2025

 HIS-390 Environmental Policy at the U. S. State and National Level

-Focuses on U.S. state and national environmental policies regarding air and water pollution, use of public lands, climate change, and alternative energy sources.
-The course also addresses environmental rist assessment, environmental justice issues, and changing public attitudes toward those issues.
-Students will analyze the historical development of environmental policy as well as the ongoing evolution of environmental policy processes and debates.
-Students will engage in a team building exercise and will participate in a civic participation and/or a service learning project.
-Satisfies the General Education requirements in Engaged Citizenship and history. [ 3 credits ]
+Focuses on U.S. state and national environmental policies regarding air and water pollution, use of public lands, climate change and alternative energy sources.
+The course will also focus on risk assessment, environmental justice issues, and new and emergent attitudes regarding them.
+Students will analyze the historical development of policies as well as current and evolving political processes and the debates surrounding them.
+Students will engage in a team building exercise and will participate in either a civic participation and/or a service learning project.
+Satisfies the General Education in Engaged Citizenship.
+Registration is limited to sophomores, juniors, and seniors.
+First year-students may register with instructor permission. [ 3 credits ]

 HIS-402 Women, War and Peace